GISMentors/isprs-summer-school-2016/lesson4/lakeseries.rst

 <../lesson3/pyscripting>`.
 Module :grasscmd:`r.lake` itself allows to
 generate only one output raster map within one run.
 This limitation is surpass by addon *r.lake.series* (you can install it by :grasscmd:`g.extension`).
-This modules outputs multiple raster maps registered in time-space dataset.
+This module outputs multiple raster maps registered in time-space dataset.

 .. code-block:: bash